Sony backtracks Horizon Forbidden West PS5 upgrade, which will now be free

 The relatively low-cost upgrade option for future titles like God of War: Ragnarok and Gran Turismo 7 is welcome, but still leaves us feeling let down, especially when you look at the PS5's competition.

-Whether you love or hate the Xbox Series X/S, it's hard to deny that Microsoft is handling consumer-friendliness far more effectively than Sony is right now.
-While we're certainly not going to criticize Sony for not offering its first-party titles on an Xbox Game Pass-like service on day one, Xbox's approach to current-gen upgrades has been much more agreeable for consumers.
+Whether you love or hate the Xbox Series X/S, it's hard to deny that Microsoft's approach to current-gen upgrades has been much more agreeable for consumers.

 Whether you own an Xbox One or a Series X, your version of a game will update accordingly thanks to Xbox's Smart Delivery feature.
 This means that whenever you buy an Xbox game physically or digitally, your console will install the correct version for you at no extra cost.
 Plus, Series X/S Enhanced titles update automatically, meaning your console will always update to the best version of any game for you.